SoftUni-Internal/interactive-content/EN/03-Exception-Handling/01-What-Are-Exceptions.md

 Below **Throwable** are:

 - **Exception**
-    - Used for exceptional conditions that user programs should catch
+    - used for exceptional conditions that user programs should catch
-    - User-defined exceptions
+    - user-defined exceptions

 - **Error**
-    - Not expected to be caught under normal circumstances from the program
+    - not expected to be caught under normal circumstances from the program
-    - Example - "StackOverflowError"
+    - example - "StackOverflowError"

 [/slide]